konnektr-io/db-query-operator/README.md

   * `connectionSecretRef` (object, required): Reference to the Secret containing connection details.
     * `name` (string, required): Name of the Secret.
     * `namespace` (string, optional): Namespace of the Secret.
 Defaults to the `DatabaseQueryResource`'s namespace.
+    * `uriKey` (string, optional): Key in the Secret containing a complete PostgreSQL connection URI (format: `postgresql://username:password@host:port/dbname?sslmode=...`).
+If provided, this takes precedence over individual connection fields.
+This is useful for CloudNativePG-generated secrets which provide an `fqdn-uri` field.
     * `hostKey` (string, optional): Key in the Secret for the hostname.
 Defaults to `"host"`.
     * `portKey` (string, optional): Key in the Secret for the port.
 Defaults to `"port"`.
     * `userKey` (string, optional): Key in the Secret for the username.
 Defaults to `"username"`.